cython/cython/.github/ISSUE_TEMPLATE/blank.md

 ---
-name: Other
+name: Blank
-about: Anything that does not qualify as either "bug" or "feature request".
-DO NOT post support requests here.
+about: Anything is not a "bug" or a "feature request".
+DO NOT post support requests here, use "I NEED HELP" link.
 title: ""
 labels: ''
 assignees: ''